 What are the levels?

-You can order your certificate here if you have attended BSA training in the past - just click on the correct level below to request your certificate to be sent to you:
+There are four levels.
+You can order your certificate here if you have attended BSA training in the past – just send us an email at email@example.com and let us know which one of the four levels below you’ve completed, and we’ll arrange for your certificate to be sent to you:

 Certificates can be ordered if you have completed equivalent training – please see below:

 - LEVEL 1 – A boarding member of staff who has completed at least one year in boarding, undertaken key training and met the key commitments

 - LEVEL 2 – Someone who has worked in boarding for at least three years, met the key commitments and completed the BSA Certificate Course or equivalent

 - LEVEL 3 – A person managing boarding, or an aspect of boarding, within their own school, has served for a total of seven years in boarding, consistently met the key commitments, and has completed the BSA Diploma Course or equivalent